 Chrysler Leaders for Global Operations Professor of Management

-Erwin H. Schell Professor of Management and a Professor of Organizations Studies
+Erwin H. Schell Professor of Management and Professor of Organization Studies

 Associate Dean and Faculty Director for Action Learning at Asia School of Business